Department Chair: Henry Jakubowski

 Fundamentals of chemistry are studied with the aim of gaining an understanding of the importance of chemistry for humanity and society.
 Topics of historical interest and current relevance are explored.
 Laboratory emphasis is on the principles of scientific inquiry, including the collection, analysis and interpretation of data.
 Intended primarily for non-science majors.
 Fall and spring.

 107 Introduction to Chemistry and Biochemistry.
 (4)

 A study of the chemistry and biochemistry necessary to gain a basic understanding of metabolic and cellular processes.
-A progressive study of atoms, bonding, and ionic and molecular structures, followed by intramolecular forces, reactions, mechanisms, and stoichiometry will provide the chemical knowledge required for students to understand basic organic chemistry, biomolecular structure, the Central Dogma of Biology, and an overview of metabolism.
+A progressive study of atoms, bonding, and ionic and molecular structures, followed by intermolecular forces, reactions, mechanisms, and stoichiometry will provide the chemical knowledge required for students to understand basic organic chemistry, biomolecular structure, the Central Dogma of Biology, and an overview of metabolism.
 Intended for nutrition and dietetics majors.
 Prerequisite: 125.
 Spring.
 This course will not be offered after Spring 2013.

 121 Skills in Chemistry.
 (2)

-This course will help students develop the problem solving, quantitative reasoning and critical thinking and reading skills necessary for success in General Chemistry.
-Students will work in small groups in a Student-Centered Learning Environment that will provide support as they address some of the challenging concepts in introductory chemistry.
-The course content will be coordinated closely with the first half of CHEM 123 and will be scheduled to run parallel to it.
+This course will help students develop the visualization, problem solving, and critical thinking skills necessary for success in CHEM 125.
+Students will work in small groups in a student-centered learning environment that will provide support as they address some of the challenging concepts in chemical structure and properties.
+The course content will be coordinated closely with the first half of CHEM 125 and will be scheduled to run parallel to it.
 The course is intended for students who have been identified as likely benefiting from this experience.
 Must also register for CHEM 125.

 234 General Chemistry II.
 (4)